The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Thailand can also be reached by bus – but because of the length of time required to get from places like Cambodia and Vietnam, we wouldn’t recommend traveling this way.

-Additionally, travelers coming from Luang Prabang, Laos can take the Slow Boat on the Mekong – which is an absolutely fabulous way to see the countryside.
+However, travelers coming from Luang Prabang, Laos can take the Slow Boat on the Mekong – which is an absolutely fabulous way to see the countryside over 2 days.

 Getting Around Thailand

 Thailand transport is as diverse as the country itself!
 There are planes, trains, buses, cars, tuk tuks and motorbikes.
 To get between the destinations outlined in our Thailand 2-Week Itinerary, we recommend flying.
-Flights are fairly inexpensive, especially when booked far in advance and we always compare airline ticket prices on SkyScanner.
+Flights are fairly inexpensive (especially if you use our tips!), book far in advance and always compare airline ticket prices before booking.

 Where To Stay in Thailand

 We spent hours – days – researching the best places to stay in Thailand.
-We pored over maps, viewed hundreds of photos and read numerous online reviews.
-As budget-conscious travelers, we were not interested in posh resorts, but required a few creature comforts.
+We pored over maps, viewed hundreds of photos and read thousands of reviews.
+As budget-conscious travelers, we were not interested in posh resorts, but were still looking for a few creature comforts.

 Our top requirements for choosing where to stay included: central location, a clean, private room with ensuite bathroom, air conditioning and reliable Wi-Fi.
-We also looked at accommodations in Thailand that had swimming pools and included a hot breakfast.
+Our wish list requests for accommodations in Thailand were swimming pools and an included cooked breakfast.

 Bangkok: On Nut District Apartment or Hotel